If you happen to write for a living, then I’m sure you’ve had many days when it seemed impossible to get your brain cells firing.

-In my opinion, one of the greatest attributes that separates successful people from those that are not, is that successful people create habits by keeping daily notes and writing schedules for themselves… they are well organized.
+In my opinion, one of the greatest attributes that separate successful people from those that are not is that successful people create habits by keeping daily notes and writing schedules for themselves… they are well organized.

 Much of what has worked for me is keeping notes and having a written daily work schedule for tasks I need to accomplish, which has helped me to be well organized.

 For me, consistency has been the key!
 Since I have been following my daily written schedule, I have been motivated to quit screwing around and get to writing.

 The habit is starting to take hold, so here I am writing my story to how I finally found some motivation to get back on that horse and ride.

 Here are a few tips I’ve found to motivate me enough to break through my writer’s block.

 1. First Tip – Get Rid of Your Negative Thoughts!